ContactSign inSign up

 Why weren’t diffs found when a color or background changed?

-Chromatic uses a threshold to determine how much needs to visually change between snapshots before they get flagged as changes.
+Chromatic uses a threshold to determine how much must change between snapshots before they get flagged as visual changes.
 This prevents false positives due to anti-aliasing and other non-deterministic rendering artifacts.

-But our default threshold may result in subtle changes being missed.
-For instance, nuanced changes to the shade of gray of a background.
+However, our default threshold may miss subtle changes, such as nuanced changes to a background’s shade of gray.
 In this case, you may want to adjust the diffThreshold to be more accurate (lower value).

-Find the right threshold for your UI using our interactive diff tool.
+Find the suitable threshold for your UI using our interactive diff tool.